 One of the benefits of Hyannis is that there is very little traffic.
 The average commute to work is 16.36 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small village, Hyannis doesn't have a public transportation system that people use for their commute.
+Hyannis is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Hyannis citizens is a little higher than the average for US cities and towns: 21.05% of adults in Hyannis have at least a bachelor's degree.
+The citizens of Hyannis are slightly better educated than the national average of 21.84% for all cities and towns, with 21.05% of adults in Hyannis having a bachelor's degree or advanced degree.

 The per capita income in Hyannis in 2022 was $38,860, which is wealthy relative to Nebraska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $155,440 for a family of four.
 However, Hyannis contains both very wealthy and poor people as well.